 We also continue to support the City of Austin response efforts by providing veterinary care to owned evacuated pets who are staying in the co-located shelters here in Austin.
 Animals who cannot stay with their families at the co-located shelters are being housed at AHS.
 We anticipate large numbers of evacuees and their pets will be coming to Austin in the coming days.
 We will continue to help these families to make sure their pets are healthy and safe.
 Below is one of their stories.

 As Hurricane Harvey began to make its way to the Texas coast, Shawn of Rockport, Texas was preparing to weather the storm.
 Many people in the Rockport area had already fled to outlying towns, but there were some who stayed behind.
 Little did Shawn know, this would be one of the most terrifying events he had ever experienced.
 “We ended up being buried in our house.
 We live next door to a recycle yard so there were pieces of metal and boats, you name it, on top of us.”
 Shawn, his wife and their two dogs, Roco and Mimi, were able to dig themselves out of the debris on Saturday morning.
 “I was a Smoke Jumper in California for the National Forrest Service for 17 years and this was the scariest thing I have ever been through.”
 Our hearts go out to all of the people and animals affected by Hurricane Harvey – AHS will be able to serve them because of our amazing supporters and partners.

 How you can help:

 Help us provide safe shelter by making a donation.
 Your donation, no matter the amount, will help give animals the safe place and support they need.
-This is our biggest need at this time as we are running out of storage space for donated items.
-Please consider making a monetary gift today!
+This is our most critical need at this point as we are running out of space to store donated items.

 Open your home as a loving foster by filling out this form.
 Foster homes are critical during disasters.
 Sign up now.